 Like any other language learning platform, Pimsleur has its own benefits and disadvantages.

-Some of these could be very subjective, as it depends on how you use it and your goal.
+Some of these could be very subjective, as it depends on how you use them and your goal.

-For example, the primary goal of Pimsleur is to assist you in knowing conversation skills and enhance speaking and listening.
+For example, the primary goal of Pimsleur is to assist you in knowing conversation skills and enhancing speaking and listening.

-This might be favorable for those who need to speak at an elementary level before going on a vacation.
+This might be favorable for those who need to speak at an elementary level before vacationing.
 Or just learning as a hobby.

 Possibly for someone good at writing and reading but lacking in the speaking section.
 Instead of searching for a teacher or native speaker, they can use Pimsleur.

-To know whether it will be helpful, let’s check on the positive and negative aspects of Pimsleur.
+To know whether it will be helpful, let’s check on Pimsleur’s positive and negative aspects.